islamsamy214/dockerize-laravel-lumen/README.md

 dockerize php laravel or lumen projects with the common extensions

 # Introduction
-this an edited clone of PHP8.2 version from Laravel Sail
+this an edited clone of sail but with PHP8.3 version

 # How to use
 - Add the provided files to your project.